yaseen-afi/ZastiSL-FarmerGPT/README.md

-# RAG and Crop Price Prediction
+# Farmergpt

-This application integrates a Retrieval-Augmented Generation (RAG) system with a crop price prediction model using FastAPI.
+This application integrates a Retrieval-Augmented Generation (RAG) system with a crop recommendationa and price prediction model using FastAPI.

 ## Setup